dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 7.md

     static void M5(out int o) => throw null; // error CS8977: Cannot use 'ref', 'in', or 'out' in a method attributed with 'UnmanagedCallersOnly'.
     ```

-4. Starting with Visual Studio 17.1, format specifiers in interpolated string can not contain curly braces.
+4. Starting with Visual Studio 17.1, format specifiers in interpolated strings can not contain curly braces.
 In previous versions `}}` were interpreted as an escaped `}` char in the format specifier.
 Now the first `}` char in a format specifier ends the interpolation.
 https://github.com/dotnet/roslyn/issues/5775

 ```csharp